Victoria Jubilee Head Sovereign

 First medal allignment Sovereign

-The Victoria Jubilee Head Sovereign was minted in what’s called ‘medal allignment’ and marked a theme that still continues with today’s modern Sovereign.
+The Victoria Jubilee Head Sovereign was minted in what’s called ‘medal allignment’ and marked a theme that still continues with today’s modern Sovereign coins.
 This simply means that the portrait and tai side are both the same way up.
 This sounds obvious and unremarkable, but it replaced the previous method which adorned a majority of Victoria Young Head coins which featured ‘coin allignment’.
 This version minted the reverse at 180 degrees to the obverse, in other words, upside down.
 The medal allignment is in fact based on the common practise of wearing medals on a vertically pivotting clasp mechanism.
 In order to see both sides of a medal, military personell simply swivelled the coin on this vertical axis and the reverse would be viewed the intended way up.

 The Victoria Jubilee Head Sovereign re-design marked Queen Victoria’s Golden jubilee (50 years since taking the throne on 20 June 1837).
 Celebrations included a lavish banquet with a long list of illustrious guests including 50 kings and princes and the British heads of the various growing global colonies.
 It was followed the next day by Victoria taking to the streets for a procession in an open carriage, known as a landau.